dcm4che/dcm4chee-arc-hl7cs/source/hl7-impl-notes.rst

    ,,MSH^1^7^1^1,Missing Date/Time of Message,
    ,,MSH^1^9^1^1,Missing Message Type,
-   ,,MSH^1^10^1^1,Missing Message Control ID, 103,Table Value Not Found,MSH^1^3^1^1,Sending Application and/or Facility not recognized,[#Note1]_
+   ,,MSH^1^10^1^1,Missing Message Control ID, ,,MSH^1^11^1^1,Missing Processing ID, ,,MSH^1^12^1^1,Missing Version ID,
+   103,Table Value Not Found,MSH^1^3^1^1,Sending Application and/or Facility not recognized,[#Note1]_
    ,,MSH^1^5^1^1,Receiving Application and/or Facility not recognized,[#Note2]_
    200,Unsupported Message Type,MSH^1^9^1^1,Message Type - Message Code not supported,
    201,Unsupported Event Code,MSH^1^9^1^2,Message Type - Trigger Event not supported,
+   207,Application Internal Error,,No HL7 Message Listener configured,[#Note3]_

+In setups where RIS or ADT systems may not send all of the required MSH fields, users can update the configuration `HL7 Required MSH Field(s) <https://dcm4chee-arc-cs.readthedocs.io/en/latest/networking/config/hl7Application.html#hl7requiredmshfield>` as required, to bypass the validation checks.

+If this field is absent (i.e. not configured) altogether, then the following default validation checks present previously in dcm4che library code apply.

+.. csv-table:: Default Error Codes Mapping and Usage
+   :name: tab_hl7_error_default
+   :header: Error Code,Error Code Meaning,Error Location,User Message,Notes

+   ,,MSH^1^9^1^1,Missing Message Type,
+   103,Table Value Not Found,MSH^1^3^1^1,Sending Application and/or Facility not recognized,[#Note1]_
+   ,,MSH^1^5^1^1,Receiving Application and/or Facility not recognized,[#Note2]_
+   200,Unsupported Message Type,MSH^1^9^1^1,Message Type - Message Code not supported,
    207,Application Internal Error,,No HL7 Message Listener configured,[#Note3]_

 .. [#Note1] Caused by mismatch of Sending Application with Facility in incoming HL7 messages with configured list of